How to buy the best smartwatch

 Browse our Apple Watch reviews.

-Fitness features - Certain smartwatches have just as many exercise-logging features as fitness trackers, and some are particularly advanced.
-The Apple Watch Series 2 and Samsung Gear S3, for example, have heart-rate monitors, built-in GPS so you can track your running route without taking your phone, and are waterproof so well suited to swimmers.
+Fitness tracking: Certain smartwatches have just as many exercise-logging features as fitness trackers, and some are particularly advanced.
+The Apple Watch Series 2 and Samsung Gear S3, for example, have heart-rate monitors and built-in GPS so you can track your running route without taking your phone.
+They are also waterproof, so well suited to swimmers.

 If you’re looking for a smartwatch that will help you keep an eye on your heartbeat, head over to our reviews of smartwatches with heart-rate monitors.
 If you want a more advanced device for fitness or exercise logging, check out our fitness watch and activity tracker reviews.